andriesbron/OMML/OMML/readme.md

 The guid tag contains a unique production identifier being the url to the production description, for example, a webpage where the show is introduced or can be obtained.
 The info element must be in human readable format which itself might be piggybacked with OMML.

-### omml:target
+### omml:src
 - optional

-Contains a url through which the production is obtained.
-In case it comprises a podcast, this would contain the podcast url.
-In case access is restricted, the target element should not be used.
+Provides the url through which the production is obtained.
+In case the production comprises a podcast or an rss feed, src contains the podcast url or rss feed url.
+In case access to a production is restricted, the src element should be omitted.

 ### omml:production copyright
 - mandatory